 We cannot afford to grow this system.
-The means to do so require the continued success of the Western ideologies of wanton consumption.
-The success of these ideologies and the wellbeing of the planet are inversely proportional.
+The means to do so require the continued success of our darkest ideologies.
+The success of these ideologies and the state of a livable ecosystem are opposed.
 Meat comes at a devastating environmental cost.

 The environmental cost is nothing to that of the spiritual.
 A mother cow will not cry out the name of her calf as it is taken from her.
 A pig, wading through its own refuse, does not pontificate whether it was meant for bigger and better things.
 A chicken whose beak has been stubbed and talons have been clipped will not cry tears as it is pumped full of steroids and fed until its legs break.
 An animal cannot tell you why it is suffering.
 But the heart - the rightness - breaks and the spirit is tormented all the same.
 An animal suffers.

 And we consume this suffering.
 A life - a creature, an offspring, a living being - experiences travesty and then we place it within us.
 We think to use this animal as a fuel.
 We think to consume only his or her flavours, proteins, and fats.
 Yet we receive much more.